-Section 4: AQHYA Officers: The officers of the organization shall be the president, vice president, secretary, treasurer, and sentinel who shall be elected from and by the Board of Delegates previously selected by the voting delegates of various regions of the organization.
+Section 1.
+Officers.
+The officers of AQHYA shall be the president, first vice president, second vice president and two members who shall be elected from and by the Board of Delegates.

+Section 2.
 Such officers shall hold office for a period of one year and until their successors are elected and qualified.
-AQHYA Officers may be elected to different offices, or reelected to the same office each year with the exception of president.
-An officer must remain eligible for AQHYA membership and a member in good standing for the duration of their term.
-(An officer can not turn I9 before January I during the term in which they are serving with the exception of immediate past president.)
-Youth may only accept a nomination for AQHYA Officer if they have been elected as an AQHYA Director at that AQHYA Convention.
-Additionally, the youth must have served as an AQHYA Director for at least one term.
-Refer to the AQHYA Guide to Campaigning for complete details on the election process at aqha.com/forms.
+AQHYA Officers may be elected to different offices or re-elected to the same office each year with the exception of president.
+An officer must remain eligible for AQHYA membership and remain a member in good standing for the duration of his/her term.
+An officer cannot turn I9 before January I during the term in which they are serving with the exception of immediate past president.

+Section 3.
+Youth may only accept a nomination for AQHYA Officer if they have previously served as an AQHYA Director for at least one term and have complied with the requirements set forth in the AQHYA Guide to Campaigning.